theupdateframework/specification/tuf-spec.md

     1. **Targets recovery** If a threshold of targets keys have been removed in the new trusted root metadata compared to the previous trusted root metadata, delete the old top-level targets and snapshot metadata files.
-Note that delegated targets are susceptible to fast forward attacks, because snapshot must be checked before a key rotation in the delegating target role is known to the client.
-To fix this, nuke delegation or make repository rotate the the snapshot key.
+Note that this only applies to top-level targets metadata whose keys are listed in root metadata.

     2. **Snapshot recovery** If a threshold of snapshot keys have been removed in the new trusted root metadata compared to the previous